infinimesh/infinimesh/docs/docs/REST/REST-Namespace.md

    - REST Endpoint: **<URL>/namespaces/{namespaceid}/{harddelete}**
    > URL is the domain for the environment E.g. console.infinimesh.dummy
-   - Request Path Parameters: **namespaceid should be a valid namesapce id** **hardelete should be a set to false for soft delete**
+   - Request Path Parameters: **namespaceid should be a valid namespace id** **hardelete should be a set to false for soft delete**
    - Request Type: **DELETE**
    - Request Header: **Authorization: bearer Authentication_Token**

-2. Once the above REST Request is send with the required path parameter to the endpoint, the specific namesapce will be marked for deletion and an HTTP 200 response will be received.
+2. Once the above REST Request is send with the required path parameter to the endpoint, the specific namespace will be marked for deletion and an HTTP 200 response will be received.
 Otherwise you will get an error with the reason why the deletion was not successful.

 ## How to Hard delete a Namespace